Author George Fisher once said, “When you aim for perfection, you discover it’s a moving target.”

 Payment history is the largest factor in the FICO scoring model, as it accounts for 35% of your credit score.
 You can make payments yourself, but if you have a lot of credit cards and struggle to manage all the payments, you could end up with a late payment and a black mark on your credit report.

-You can avoid this by setting up automatic payments with your credit card companies or using a third-party automated payment system like Tally’s Credit Card Management app.
+You can avoid this type of bad credit by setting up automatic payments with your credit card companies or using a third-party automated payment system like Tally’s Credit Card Management app.
 This app puts all your credit card payments together into one automatic payment and distributes this lump sum across all your cards.

 3. Reduce your credit utilization ratio